- Home

 Responsibilities

 The Prothonotary is the clerk of the court of common pleas and keeps records of all civil procedures before the courts, signs all writs and processes (such as suits) and files copies of all records and processes.
 The duties and responsibilities of the prothonotary and other court-related offices are set forth throughout the County Code and other state laws.
-These include:

 Recordkeeping